 These are just a few of the incredible themes available at magnet schools in the Greater Hartford Region that might be the perfect fit for your child:

-College Preparatory themed schools focus on college and career readiness at graduation, using a college model environment and providing an early start on earning college credit.
+Early College and College Preparatory themed schools focus on college and career readiness at graduation, using a college model environment and providing an early start on earning college credit.

 These magnet schools are for our youngest students and focus on developing a love of learning and creating a sense of wonder about the environment, culture, and our world.